| TamilNet, August 17, 2006! Canada must break silence on

 of military atrocities in Sri Lanka," Ms. Albina Guarnieri

+said.
 "Canada should link future aid and debt relief to Sri

 Lanka’s immediate acceptance of the jurisdiction of the